Newsletters

 Planning for the worst case brings clarity to underseen danger.

-This brings us to this week's One Weekly Decision.
 We are often forced into situations where the need to decide appears urgent.
 The pressure to make things happen can be significant.
 The downside is we overlook planning.

 Eisenhower had a clear understanding of what could prevent success.